Marcus Smart NBA Playoffs Player Props: Celtics vs. Hawks

 Marcus Smart Insights vs. the Hawks

-- This season, he's put up 8.3% of the Celtics' attempted field goals, as he's averaging 9.9 per contest.
+- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.

-- He's taken 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.
+- He's put up 5.6 threes per game, or 9.8% of his team's shots from beyond the arc this season.

-- The Hawks are the 25th-best defensive team in the NBA, conceding 118.1 points per game.
+- The Hawks are the 25th-best defensive squad in the NBA, giving up 118.1 points per game.

-- On the glass, the Hawks are ranked 19th in the league, giving up 44.1 rebounds per game.
+- The Hawks allow 44.1 rebounds per contest, ranking 19th in the league.

-- Looking at assists, the Hawks have allowed 26 per game, 22nd in the NBA.
+- The Hawks give up 26 assists per contest, 22nd-ranked in the league.

-- Allowing 11.9 made 3-pointers per game, the Hawks are the eighth-ranked squad in the NBA.
+- The Hawks concede 11.9 made 3-pointers per contest, eighth-ranked in the league.

 Marcus Smart vs. the Hawks